A Young Girl’s Journey

 Team Orlando Partnership

 Team Orlando is a growing community of organizations across Defense, Government, Industry, and Academia working together to accomplish their respective missions with a common goal of improving human performance through modeling, simulation, and training while working on shared challenges.
 Team Orlando is accomplishing its vital national mission as a direct result of this unique collaboration between the nation’s leading military simulation research, development, and acquisition commands, along with the integral capabilities, talent, resources, and support of the local government, private industry, academia, and government organizations.

 Members of the Team Orlando Board of Directors

 The National Center for Simulation (NCS) was formed in 1993 as the link among the defense industry, NASA, other government agencies, and academia on behalf of the entire MS&T community.
 Its mission is to promote, protect, and grow the MS&T community by facilitating networking among its growing local, national, and international membership and partners in government, industry, education, and commerce.

-The State of Florida working in collaboration with the University of Central Florida, National Center for Simulation, and Orange County Research and Development Authority have acquired Partnership Buildings as a way to help the military solve its logistics challenges during the growth of the modeling, simulation and training expansion.
-Most recently on April 30, 2018 the Partnership Buildings in Research Park where unified to honor retiring President John C. Hitt for his support of technological industries that have created an impact on local, state and national levels.
+The State of Florida working in collaboration with the University of Central Florida, National Center for Simulation, and Orange County Research and Development Authority have acquired Partnership Buildings as a way to help the military solve its logistics challenges during the growth of the modeling, simulation, and training expansion.
+Most recently on April 30, 2018, the Partnership Buildings in Research Park were unified to honor retiring President John C. Hitt for his support of technological industries that have created an impact on local, state, and national levels.
 Known today as the John C. Hitt Partnership Complex.

 Key Event Timeline